smahmad/Configs/README.md

-A. Automate the life cycle of default CloudWatch log in multiple accounts
+# Automate the life cycle of default CloudWatch log in multiple accounts

 ### Amazon CloudWatch Logs